fnzv/OpenPortNotifier/README.md

 - Scans the Networks using Masscan (because nmap is slow)
 - Send output to screen and trigger alerts if ports open are on "CriticalPorts" list
 - All the scans are saved into the configured database
-- For large scans set a bigger ulimit (open files limit) or the script will fail
+- For large scans set a bigger ulimit (open files limit) and max_connections on mysql or the script will fail